gem-coop/governance/Gem.coop-Governance.md

 1. The Project Leader must be a maintainer, not just a member.

-1. The Project Leader will be an "Owner" of the Gem.coop GitHub Organization, Slack, 1Password and any related resources.
+1. The Project Leader will be an "Owner" of the Gem.coop GitHub Organization, Bundler Slack and any related resources.

 ## 7. Technical Steering Committee